-NOTARY FOR A PARTICULAR COUNTY
+NOTARY PUBLIC FOR A SPECIFIC COUNTY

 MUST A NOTARY PUBLIC BE BONDED?

 Yes.
 Notaries Public shall give bond with sureties, to be

 approved by the judge of probate of the county of their

 residence, in the sum of $25,000.00, payable to the State of